 Nicole Brener

-Medical disclaimer: This content is for educational purposes only and is not medical advice.
-It does not replace professional diagnosis or treatment.
-Always consult a qualified healthcare provider or audiologist with any questions about your hearing or before starting supplements, treatments, or lifestyle changes.
+Medical disclaimer: This article is for educational purposes only and is not medical advice.
+Always consult an audiologist or qualified healthcare provider with questions about your hearing, before starting supplements, or before changing medications.

 Caption your calls and reconnect with the world.